godwokenrises/godwoken-web3/docs/compatibility.md

 ### Transfer Value From EOA To EOA

-due to security reason for Godwoken, we disable transferring value from eoa to eoa ability in the Polyjuice EVM.
+since there is no native token in Godwoken Polyjuice(while Ethereum has ETH as its native token), we disable transferring value from eoa to eoa ability in the Polyjuice EVM.

 result: